XanaGA/VR_lab/README.md

 # VR_lab

-A repository to store the development of the VR Lab at UEF
+A repository to track the developments done in the VR Lab at UEF